New changes to NSW Security Licence July 2023

 This does not apply if the refusal or revocation decision was overturned, or if a licence was subsequently granted to the person.

-If you require any further information regarding any of these changes, please don’t hesitate to contact Multisec Training
+If you require any further information regarding these changes, don’t hesitate to contact Multisec Training, where our team ensures that all candidates and Master licence holders comply with NSW security licensing regulations.

 Security Guard NSW Training